What is vasculitis?

 Medicines for vasculitis work by:

-- controlling the inflammation (for example steroids)
+- controlling the inflammation (for example, corticosteroids)

-- suppressing the immune system (for example cyclophosphamide, methotrexate or azathioprine).
+- suppressing the immune system (for example cyclophosphamide, methotrexate or azathioprine)

 The medicines used to manage vasculitis often have to be taken for a long time and can have side effects.
 It is important to talk to your doctor about your medicines and their advantages and disadvantages.

 Your doctor may also be able to provide you with information about support groups for people with vasculitis.

-Last reviewed: July 2015
+Last reviewed: May 2021